Back to blog

 Q4: What happens to my Squarespace blog content?

 Blog content can be migrated or rebuilt depending on volume.
-If your blog drives traffic, it should be handled carefully.
+If your blog drives organic traffic, it must be handled carefully—redirect mapping for blog posts is particularly important because individual post URLs often rank in search.

 Q5: Can Shopify handle digital products like Squarespace does?

 Yes.
-Shopify supports digital products through apps and native configurations depending on your needs.
+Shopify supports digital products through apps and native configurations depending on your product type.

 Q6: What is the biggest risk in transferring Squarespace to Shopify?